Water privatization in the United States: Support

-Private water companies have existed in the United States for more than 200 years and number in the thousands today.
-The private water industry serves more than 73 million Americans.
+Private water companies have been operating in the United States for over 200 years and now number in the thousands.
+Collectively, the private water industry serves more than 73 million Americans.
 According to the National Association of Water Companies (NAWC), more than 2,000 facilities operate in public-private partnership contract arrangements.
-Data from Public Works Financing shows that 5,391 private water contracts came up for renewal from 2000 to 2015 and 97 percent were renewed within the industry.
+Data from Public Works Financing indicates that between 2000 and 2015, 5,391 private water contracts came up for renewal, with 97 percent being renewed within the industry.

 Within the United States, there is widespread, bipartisan support for the role of private water in improving infrastructure and delivering safe drinking water.
-The U.S. Conference of Mayors Urban Water Council, the National League of Cities, the Brookings Institution, and the White House have said that private water companies provide proven and important options for municipalities facing urgent water infrastructure and operational needs.
+The U.S. Conference of Mayors Urban Water Council, the National League of Cities, the Brookings Institution, and the White House have recognized private water companies as a viable and effective option for municipalities facing urgent water infrastructure and operational challenges.

-Private water companies enable communities to gain access to needed capital for infrastructure investment.
-Each year, private water companies invest billions of dollars to improve water systems, conduct research, and develop new technologies.
-A water system run by the private sector can be more efficient and cost effective.
-Libertarian organizations such as the Reason Foundation have argued that privatizing water systems increases environmental compliance and reduces bureaucratic inefficiency, citing how studies have shown privatizing utility ownership or management reduces costs.
-In addition, private utilities contribute via taxes to the economies of municipalities they serve.
+Private water companies facilitate access to capital for infrastructure investment, contributing billions of dollars annually to improve water systems, conduct research, and develop new technologies.
+Proponents argue that water systems managed by the private sector can operate more efficiently and cost-effectively.
+Libertarian organizations, such as the Reason Foundation, assert that privatizing water systems enhances environmental compliance and reduces bureaucratic inefficiencies, citing studies that demonstrate cost reductions associated with private ownership or management.
+Additionally, private utilities contribute to local economies through tax revenues.

-The largest private water utilities have fewer EPA violations, fines, or work orders when it comes to compliance with the Safe Drinking Water Act.
-An American Water Intelligence analysis of EPA data from 2001 to 2011 shows that NAWC members had 0.09 EPA enforcement actions per 1 million customers, while all other water operators had 30.03 EPA enforcement actions per 1 million customers.
-According to an analysis of EPA data from 2010 to 2013, publicly operated water systems are more likely to incur health violations of the Safe Drinking Water Act than privately operated water systems.
-According to Governing, public water employees are more likely to suffer an injury or illness on the job than private sector water employees.
+In terms of regulatory compliance, the largest private water utilities have fewer violations, fines, and work orders related to the Safe Drinking Water Act.
+An analysis by American Water Intelligence of EPA data from 2001 to 2011 found that NAWC members experienced 0.09 EPA enforcement actions per 1 million customers, compared to 30.03 enforcement actions per 1 million customers for all other water operators.
+Similarly, an analysis of EPA data from 2010 to 2013 indicates that publicly operated water systems are more likely to incur health violations under the Safe Drinking Water Act than privately operated systems.
+Additionally, Governing reports that public water employees face a higher likelihood of injury or illness on the job compared to their private sector counterparts.